Netherlands shooting: Manhunt underway after deadly shooting on tram, police say

 A shooting on a tram in the central Dutch city of Utrecht on Monday left "multiple" people wounded, police said, adding that they are considering the possibility of a "terrorist motive."

-At least one person was killed, ABC News reports.
-A manhunt was launched for the shooter.
+At least one person was killed, police say.
+A manhunt is underway for the shooter.

 Police, including heavily armed officers, flooded the area after the shooting that happened in the morning on a tram at a busy traffic intersection in a residential neighborhood.